nwjs/chromium.src/chrome/test/interaction/README.md

 ### Modifiers

-A modifier wraps around a step and changes its behavior.
-Currently there is only one modifier:
+A modifier wraps around a step or steps and change their behavior.

-- **InAnyContext** allows the modified verb to find an element by its identifier outside the test's default `ElementContext`.
-It has no effect on `EnsureNotPresent()`, and is not compatible with named elements or with some specific verbs.
-Use sparingly.
+- **InAnyContext** allows the modified verb to find an element outside the test's default `ElementContext`.
+Unlike the other modifiers, there are a number of limitations on its use:
+  - It should not be used with `FlushEvents`, most `Ensure`, or any `Activate`, `Event`, or `Mouse` verbs.
+    - This is a shortcoming in the underlying framework that will be fixed in the future.
+  - It should not be used with named elements, which can already be found in any context.
+  - For unsupported verbs, it is best to either use `InSameContext()` or `InContext()` instead.

-Example:
+  - Example:

 ```cpp
 RunTestSequence(
     // This button might be in a different window!